michaeladavis2308/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 11-lists
 - list all files including hidden files in the current directory, parent of the working directory and the /boot directory

+* 12-file_type
+- prints the type of the file named iamafile